CHADIS CRAFTS' FUN PAGES

 Everyone loves them and always wants the recipe.

-My mother never uses recipes other than for Passover and Purim everything else is trial and error.
+My mother never used recipes other than for Passover and Purim.

 Hope you enjoy.